-Notes on enhancements and bugfixes to Bhagavad Gita v1.0 Next.js web app
+Notes on enhancements and bugfixes from Bhagavad Gita v1.0 Next.js web app to v1.1

 Last updated on 1st Aug.
 2024